 1. Schedule it before you begin the green card application process.
 In this case, you would submit your medical exam results with your application package (including all government forms and supporting documents).
 This process is known as “concurrent filing.”
 You are not required to do it this way.

 2. Schedule it after filing your green card application package.
 In this case, you can either send your medical exam results to USCIS soon after submitting your green card application (Form I-485) or bring the results with you to your green card interview.
+If choosing this option, the results are valid for two years from when the doctor signed the form.

 How to schedule: Use the USCIS “find a doctor” tool, or call the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833) to locate a nearby civil surgeon authorized to perform immigration medical exams.
 Let the doctor’s office know that you are contacting them to set up a medical exam appointment for immigration purposes.